jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ##### 5. (extra credit) Check that wallet is a descriptor wallet

-Navigate to Window->Console.
+Reopen `bitcoin-qt`, then navigate to Window->Console.
 A console will pop up and in the text box enter `getwalletinfo`.

 You should see something like: